alirafiq40/Restaurant-Finder-iOS/README.md

 # Restaurant-Finder-iOS
-an iOS app for finding restaurants using Yelp API
+an iOS app for finding restaurants using Yelp API.

 Made with ❤️.